Dog (2022 film): Plot

-In San Francisco, Briggs cons a free hotel room by pretending to be a blind veteran, with Lulu as his seeing-eye dog.
-Briggs takes her to his room and gives her a bath.
-He tries to leave the room, but Lulu barks until Briggs relents and brings her with him.
-In the lobby, Lulu attacks a Middle Eastern man, Dr. Al-Farid, and Briggs is arrested for a hate crime.
-At the station, Briggs is put in a lineup, where he apologizes to Al-Farid, who agrees not to press charges on the condition that Briggs seek professional help for his behavior.
-While retrieving Lulu, the medic reveals that she has anxiety.
-In Los Angeles, Briggs tries to visit his estranged 3-year-old daughter, Sam, but his wife, Niki, does not allow him to.
+In San Francisco, Briggs cons his way into a free room at a luxury hotel by pretending to be a blind veteran, with Lulu as his seeing-eye dog.
+He tries to leave for the evening, but Lulu barks until Briggs relents and takes her with him.
+In the lobby, Lulu attacks a Middle Eastern man wearing a thawb, Dr. Al-Farid, due to her military training.
+Briggs is arrested under suspicion of committing a hate crime.
+During a lineup at the station, Briggs apologizes to Al-Farid, who agrees not to press charges on the condition that Briggs seek professional help.
+While retrieving Lulu from animal control, an employee explains that Lulu's heavy panting is an expression of anxiety.
+In Los Angeles, Briggs tries to visit his 3-year-old daughter, Sam, but his wife, Niki, does not allow it.
 Briggs visits Noah, a former Army Ranger who adopted and rehabilitated Lulu's brother, Nuke.
 Noah teaches Briggs to bond with Lulu in terms she understands, allowing him to form a deeper connection with her.

-After leaving Noah's, the Bronco breaks down during a thunderstorm, forcing Briggs and Lulu to shelter in an abandoned barn.
-The next morning, Briggs and Lulu hitchhike to Nogales in time for the funeral, where Briggs stays with her to keep her calm during the traditional rifle salute.
-Afterwards, while Briggs gets his truck repaired, he calls Jones and tells him that Lulu's condition has improved, but Jones is unconcerned.
-Briggs drives into the desert and encourages Lulu to run away.
-When she does not, they stay in a motel overnight.
-Briggs suffers from a seizure, but is calmed by Lulu.
-In the morning, Briggs drops Lulu off at White Sands, but changes his mind when he sees her panicking.
-He drives back to the gate and takes Lulu back, driving away with her.
-Months later, Briggs writes a letter addressed to her, revealing that he has adopted her.
-He thanks her for saving his life and making him a better man as Niki takes him to meet Sam.
+The Bronco breaks down during a thunderstorm, forcing Briggs and Lulu to shelter in an abandoned barn.
+The next morning, Briggs and Lulu hitchhike to Nogales in time for the funeral, where Briggs reassures her during the traditional rifle salute.
+He calls Jones and tells him that he is hopeful that Lulu won't have to be put down due to her improvements over the trip, but Jones tells him that the decision isn't up to them.
+Briggs drives into the desert and encourages Lulu to run away, but she won't.
+While staying the night in a motel, Briggs has a panic attack and seizure, but is comforted by Lulu.

+In the morning, Briggs hands Lulu off at White Sands, but can't bring himself to drive away when he sees her distress at him leaving.
+He returns and takes Lulu back, driving away with her.
+Months later, after successfully adopting Lulu, Briggs writes a letter thanking her for saving his life and making him a better man.
+Briggs is shown to have reconciled with Niki and Sam, as well as begun connecting with Noah and other retired veterans.